estephenson/Tip-Calculator-Basic/README.md

 # Tip-Calculator-Basic
 The pre-work for CodePath university.

-# Pre-work - Tip Calculator
+# Pre-work - TipCalc

-Tip Calculator is a tip calculator application for iOS.
+TipCalc is a tip calculator application for iOS.

 Submitted by: Emma Stephenson